RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/Automated Data and Lead Generators/README.md

 # Public Sector Data Buyer Detection: End-to-End Pipeline

 This project provides a fully automated pipeline for identifying third-party data demand in U.S. federal job postings.
 Integrating data acquisition, weak and supervised labeling, structured feature engineering, and NLP modeling generates a ranked list of roles likely to purchase external data, helping vendors and researchers target relevant public sector opportunities.

+The project is fully automated from data acquisition to model deployment, using two modular notebooks, and is supplemented by a modular Python package for easy integration of scoring and search functions into custom workflows.

 This project is fully automated from **data acquisition to model deployment**, using two modular notebooks: